meteor/galaxy-docs/source/protection.md

 We also have some rules to define for how long this type of request will be blocked.
 If you have specific use cases that may need different limits please reach out to (support@meteor.com).

 We are not going to explain here in details how we identify abusive requests and what are our rules are, as it may make it easier for attackers to workaround them.
-We are will improve our App Protection feature every time we identify new opportunities for protection.
+We will improve our App Protection feature every time we identify new opportunities for protection.

 If you are going to perform load testing, please contact us at least 2 business days in advance explaining how you are doing so -- which IPs and targeting which hosts (domains).